Skip to Content

 Implant-Supported Bridge

-An implant-supported bridge rests on top of your dental implants instead of your natural teeth.
+An implant-supported dental bridge rests on top of your dental implants instead of your natural teeth.
 Before a bridge is attached to a dental implant, the implants must be fully fused with your jawbone.
 This process can take 3-6 months or longer.
 Implant-supported bridges can be used when you have three or more missing teeth in a row.
 In some cases, a temporary bridge can be placed immediately following the implant’s placement.

 What to Expect During the Dental Bridge Procedure